quantgirluk/Quant-Girl-Blog/Quant-Project.md

 # The Quant Project

-After finishing my studies at the [University of Warwick](https://warwick.ac.uk/) I decided to become a Quantitative Analyst (a.k.a. a Quant).
-So, I started looking for jobs in the Financial sector.
-I applied for lots of positions and attended lots of interviews.
-The hardest part of this process was not knowing exactly what to expect or how to prepare for the interviews.
+After finishing my studies at the [University of Warwick](https://warwick.ac.uk/) I decided to become a Quantitative Analyst (a.k.a. a Quant) and started looking for jobs in the Financial sector.
+I moved to London, applied for lots of positions, attended career events, sent my resume to tons of people,  and had many interviews.

+ Finally, in June 2016 I got my first job  and I have been working as a quant since then.
+One of the hardest part of this process was not knowing exactly what to expect or how to prepare for the interviews.
 This is why I want to share some insight with students who may find themselves in a similar position.

 This post will cover: